Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 About Therapy Group of DC

-Our licensed therapists train in evidence-based therapy approaches including psychodynamic therapy, Emotionally Focused Therapy for couples, Dialectical Behavior Therapy, EMDR for trauma therapy, IFS, CBT, and ACT — because no single method works for every person or every mental health concern.
+Our licensed therapists train in evidence-based therapy approaches including psychodynamic therapy, Emotionally Focused Therapy for couples and individuals, trauma-informed therapy, IFS, CBT, and ACT — because no single method works for every person or every mental health concern.

 Georgetown · George Washington · Cambridge · UPenn · American · UMD · Northwestern